 Using predictive analytics and leaning on our extensive recruitment experience, we build custom models to transform raw admission and recruitment data into actionable insights.
-We score each prospective student, enabling you to set priorities and implement right-fit strategies for your institution.
+We score each prospective student, helping you focus limited resources and evaluate the return on your student search investments.

 With a custom built recruitment model you have the data to inform cost-saving decisions like which groups should and shouldn’t receive a robust (expensive) print package.
 Not all students will require the same level of content and expense to enroll—our models will determine the optimal marketing mix for each segment of your next recruitment class.

 Prospective student tagging determines which students should receive phone calls from your counselors.
 This strategic prioritization of your staff’s time ensures they are having the most impactful conversations that will lead to enrollment.

 Recruitment modeling includes tracking the changing characteristics of your inquiry pool, which year over year and even month over month will drive changes in the composition of your class.
 In-cycle you’ll use this information to adjust your strategies and manage your pool for goal achievement.